lepisma/lepisma.github.io/_posts/2015-01-08-firewall-paradox.md

 happen.
 Prick it, and the whole Universe's history will change.

 The second law governs what will happen and thus gives a direction for movement in the time dimension.
-Assuming **now** is only a construct of human brain which itself is due to the second law, it is fascinating to look at the true nature of time.
-Is there an inverse which leads to undoing things, unrolling the usual ?
+Assuming *now* is only a construct of human brain which itself is due to the second law, it is fascinating to look at the true nature of time.
+Is there an inverse which leads to undoing things, unrolling the usual?
-Is it possible that time is and always was a two way street ?
+Is it possible that time is and always was a two way street?

-**Time** is exciting !
-Especially *right now*, when there are questions raised on the second law, and **time** itself is feeling elusive (no pun intended).
+*Time* is exciting!
+Especially *right now*, when there are questions raised on the second law, and *time* itself is feeling elusive (no pun intended).

 *Does the entropy always increase ?
-Or is it just a convex function of time ?*
+Or is it just a convex function of time?*

 I hope, we will learn the answers someday, or maybe we already have.